Suzanne’s story and mission for The Frew Group

 As a result, the planned runoff didn’t happen, and downtown businesses were flooded, causing extensive, costly damage.

 This was my first real wake-up call.
-I saw what happens when there’s a Blind Spot and community resilience efforts don’t include all of a community’s stakeholders.
+I saw what happens when there are Blind Spots and community resilience efforts don’t include all of a community’s stakeholders.
 It can create a Fail Point.

 Eight years later, the entire country would see a disaster unfold into a preventable catastrophe for this very same reason.